Scripps Institution of Oceanography: Founding

-Scripps Institution of Oceanography can trace its beginnings back to William Ritter, a biologist originally from Wisconsin.
-In 1891, Ritter was offered a job teaching biology at the University of California, Berkeley and married Mary Bennett.
+Scripps Institution of Oceanography traces its beginnings back to William Ritter, a biologist originally from Wisconsin.
+In 1891, Ritter was offered a job teaching biology at the University of California, Berkeley, and married Mary Bennett.
 Their honeymoon and subsequent biological studies took them to San Diego, where Ritter met a local physician and naturalist, Fred Baker, who would later encourage him to build a marine biological laboratory in San Diego.

 Ritter searched for eleven years for an appropriate place for a permanent marine biological laboratory.
 He spent summers at various places along the coast with students.
 His goal was frustrated by lack of money and lack of an appropriate place.
 During this time, research was being conducted at the boathouse of Hotel del Coronado on San Diego Bay.

 The Martin Johnson house, constructed in 1916.

 In 1903, Ritter was introduced to newspaper magnate E. W. Scripps.
 Together with Scripps' half-sister Ellen Browning Scripps and Baker, they formed the Marine Biological Association of San Diego with Ritter as the Scientific Director.
 They fully funded the institution for its first decade.
 E. W. Scripps gave the biological association the use of his yacht, the Loma, in 1904 and served as the first research vessel in the history of the institution.
 In 1905, they moved to a small laboratory in La Jolla Cove until they arranged for the purchase of a 170 acre site in La Jolla, north of San Diego.
 The land was purchased for $1,000 at a public auction from the city of San Diego (the same site where the SIO main campus is today).
 However, construction cost estimates for a permanent building were around $50,000.
 Funding was secured through E. W. and E. B. Scripps, and the first permanent building (today known as the Old Scripps Building) was constructed in 1910.

-The Marine Biological Association's first seafaring vessel, the Loma, would run aground in Point Loma in 1906 and prompted the search for a new one.
+The Marine Biological Association's first seafaring vessel, the Loma, ran aground in Point Loma in 1906 and prompted the search for a new one.
 With funds secured from Ellen Browning Scripps, the association was able to have a ship built by Lawrence Jensen strictly for oceanographic research - among the first for an American nongovernmental institution.
 The new vessel was acquired on April 21st, 1907 and was named the Alexander Agassiz after the Harvard biologist who had visited in 1905.
 The 85-foot Alexander Agassiz, a sailing vessel with twin gasoline engines, served the institution for ten years.